maxiperd/labs/README.md

 # sqli_lab

-Simple structure to setup a simple Apache/MySQL/PHP server.
+This docker compose structure is to set up a simple web server and database that is vulnerable to SQLi Attacks.